Complete Guide to Transporting a Deceased Person - Within the U.S. or Overseas

 If you calculate the distance of the journey, you can work out a base cost for what this form of transportation would cost.

-Rail transportation is another option if the distance is too far.
+If the distance is too far, rail transportation is another option.
 This would incur a rail shipment fee from the embarkation station to the destination.

 If the distance between states is too far, then transportation would need to be by air.
 Several airline companies offer human remains cargo shipping.